grovercoder/gensite/README.md

 `gensite.py` has been refactored from a [previous version](https://github.com/grovercoder/static_site).
 That earlier draft tightly coupled the site templates with the generation code.  `gensite.py` attempts to decouple the generation code from the sites content files.
 To do so, some assumptions have been made:

+It is recommended that you have a separate GIT repo for your website.

 - Your website folder contains a `/template` directory, and that contains:
     - `index.html` which is the Layout for your site.
 Place the text `{placeholder=post_list}` where you want the dynamic content to be.
     - `listitem.html` - this is an HTML snippet that represents what a summary list item looks like for a post.
 You can use the following place holders: